Geek-MD/Media_Downloader/README.md

 # Media Downloader

-**Media Downloader** is a custom Home Assistant integration to download media files directly into a configured folder, using a simple service call.
+**Media Downloader** is a custom Home Assistant integration to manage media files directly from Home Assistant through simple services.

+Version **v1.0.1** adds new services for deleting individual files and clearing directories.

+---

 ## Features
-- Configurable base download directory.
+- Download files from any URL directly into a configured folder.
 - Optional subdirectories and custom filenames.
 - Overwrite policy (default or per call).
-- Event triggers for download started and completed.
+- Event triggers for downloads and deletions.
+- Delete a single file or all files in a directory via services.
 - Works with Home Assistant automations and scripts.

+---

 ## Requirements
 - Home Assistant 2024.1.0 or newer.
 - Valid writable directory for storing media files (e.g., `/media` or `/config/media`).

+---

 ## Installation
 1. Copy the `media_downloader` folder into: